mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 ![alt text](image.png)

-Now that we understand what a Spark Pool is, there are actually two types of Spark Pools in Fabric, _Workspace Pools_ and _Starter Pools_.
+Now that we understand what a Spark Pool is, there are actually two types of Spark Pools in Fabric, _Custom Pools_ and _Starter Pools_.
-1. **Starter Pools**: allows for consuming nodes from a pool of Microsoft managed VMs that have the Fabric Runtime and Spark already running.
+1. **Starter Pools**: allow for consuming nodes from a pool of Microsoft managed VMs that have the Fabric Runtime and Spark already running.
 This allows for a cluster startup time of about 15 seconds.
 This dramatically boosts developer productivity.
 Two key limitations exist with Starter Pools today:
   - They are not available in workspaces that have a managed vNet enabled.
   - Autoscale and Dynamic Allocation cannot be disabled.
+  - Additional Starter Pools cannot be created, there is one Starter Pool created by default for every Fabric Workspace.
-1. **Workspace Pools**: cluster nodes are provisioned on-demand, and therefore the startup time is between 2-3 minutes on average.
+1. **Custom Pools**: cluster nodes are provisioned on-demand, and therefore the startup time is between 2-4 minutes on average.

-While starter pools are fantastic for development and prototyping work, once you get to the point of needing to productionalize a workload, particularly if using custom or public libraries, it is recommended to use Workspace Pools.
+While Starter Pools are fantastic for development and prototyping work, once you get to the point of needing to productionalize a workload, particularly if using custom or public libraries not pre-installed as part of the Fabric Runtime, it is recommended to use Custom Pools.

-You'll notice that a Spark Pools do not allow you to set the Runtime version, libraries, spark configs, etc. This is where Environments come into play.
+You'll notice that Spark Pools do not allow you to set the Runtime version, libraries, spark configs, etc. This is where Environments come into play.

 ## Fabric Environments: Personalized Virtual Cluster Configurations
-Environments in Fabric allow you to further customize how a cluster is created by configure software settings like libraries, Spark configurations, the Fabric Runtime version, and even fine tuning the size and scale settings defined in Spark Pools.
-This separation between Spark Pools which focus on hardware and Environments which focus on software allows for a more modular approach to managing Spark clusters.
+Environments in Fabric allow you to further customize how a cluster is created by configuring software settings like libraries, Spark configurations, the Fabric Runtime version, and even fine tuning the size and scale settings defined in Spark Pools.
+This separation between Spark Pools, which focus on hardware, and Environments, which focus on software, allows for a more modular approach to managing Spark clusters.

-This separation means that as a workspace admin, you can define a few Spark Pools that fit your users' needs, and then users can then apply different environment configurations as needed, such as installing specific libraries, setting cluster configurations, and/or choosing a specific Fabric Runtime.
+This separation means that as a workspace admin, you can define a few Spark Pools that fit your users' needs, and then users can apply different environment configurations as needed, such as installing specific libraries, setting cluster configurations, and/or choosing a specific Fabric Runtime.

 ![alt text](image-1.png)

 ## Databricks Clusters: Personalized Compute
 Lastly, we have Cluster in Databricks.
 Clusters can contain all hardware and software configuration settings OR you can use them in conjunction with Pools so that the nodes of the Cluster come from the managed pool of VMs.
 Using Cluters with Pools is typically useful for decreasing latency between jobs in production scenarios since the 2-4 minute cluster start up time can be reduced to ~ 40 seconds if you have warm nodes in your pool.

 To enforce the use of specific compute sizes, similar to Spark Pools, Databricks provides Policies which can be used to enforce that new clusters are created per the defined specs or limits.
-The downside of Policies is that they only apply to new compute, pre-existing cluster configurations don't evaluate the Policy until they are edited.
+The downside of Policies is that they only apply to new clusters, pre-existing cluster configurations don't evaluate the Policy until they are edited.

 ![alt text](image-3.png)